What Matters To Health Care Voters: 5 Voices From New Hampshire

 In conversations with voters in New Hampshire, where people will vote in the primary in February, Democrats expressed a wide range of views about this policy debate.

-Sheila Morrison: 'I'm fearful of a government-run system'
+Sheila Morrison: "I'm fearful of a government-run system"

-Sheila Morrison says her experience in Canada ultimately made her appreciate her private insurance in the U.S. She remembers that it was harder for her to get tests and things like CT scans done in Canada.
+Morrison says her experience in Canada ultimately made her appreciate her private insurance in the U.S. She remembers that it was harder for her to get tests and things like CT scans done in Canada.

 "It goes to show the differences," she says.
 "I mean, the United States has superior health care — if you have the right insurance and can get access to it."